Fibrocalculous Pancreatic Diabetes

 - The fat present is resistant to lipolysis

-- There is some eesidual beta-cell function
+- There is some residual beta-cell function

-- Carnitine deficiency – prevents Fatty acid entering the mitochondria for beta-oxidation
+- Carnitine deficiency - prevents fatty acid entering the mitochondria for beta-oxidation

 - Some of the theories for absence of ketosis in FCPD are as follows